Skip to Content

 1) A 20-year regional transportation plan that defines major elements, project costs and corridor construction start schedules.

-2) A half-cent sales tax extension to fund the plan.
+2) A half-cent sales tax to fund the plan.
 Both initiatives must pass for the plan to be implemented.

 By law, the RTA sales tax must be spent as defined by a voter-approved regional transportation plan.
 If any future substantial changes are made to an approved plan or significant cost overruns occur, state law requires the RTA to bring changes back to the voters for consideration.